 Here's what we did.

 1. First we found an aquarium pump.
 Local pet supply stores weren't able to help with the battery powered requirements so we turned to Amazon and found a Robolife Mini Brushless 'Submersible' Water Pump.
 Having the pump submersed just makes it easier.
 Having it DC powered is a must as you don't want to be trailing an extension cord along behind the wheelchair.
-And don't limit this to a wheelchair, it could be almost anything.
+(And don't limit this to a wheelchair, it could be almost anything.
+We have used it with the chair, his standing frame - so make use of it.)
 This is a small pump and we were concerned that it might not be able to push water through the 25' of tubing that we used.
 The flow is reduced when the 25' is compared to just a couple of feet, but we'll let you know how that tiny pump handles the ongoing pressure.
 UPDATE: it was a 27°C day and the pump and seat cooler performed just as we'd hoped.

 2. This pump had a 5/16" inlet and outlet.
 That piping was simply too big to be comfortably sitting on for any length of time.
 I couldn't find a pump with a smaller setup so went to a local auto parts store and purchased some reducers so was able to take that 5/16" outlet down to a 1/8" outlet.
 That should be better for long term seating applications - we will let you know.
 First trials there were no indications of pressure marks.